 1995: Canadian House & Home

 1987: Report on Business

 The National Magazine Awards has a total of 29 awards categories and 2 special awards.

-The submissions process for the National Magazine Awards is open from December 1 until the second week of January.
-Nominations are announced in April, and the awards gala is held in late May or early June.
+The submissions process for the National Magazine Awards is open from early December until the second week of January.
+Nominations are announced in late April, and the awards gala is held in late May or early June.

 The funding for the Awards is largely drawn from the supportive magazine community itself, through direct donations, ticket sales and submission entry fees.
 The Awards also rely on the generous support of recurring and new corporate sponsors through financial contributions, endorsements of the Foundation and its integral role in the Canadian magazine industry and through a wide variety of invaluable in-kind contributions.

 As a non-profit organization, the Foundation strives to make the most efficient use possible of limited resources.
 It has a 18 member volunteer Board drawn from the media community, which together with a paid Managing Director, Communications Manager and part-time staff do the work of the Foundation.